 All schools are required to consult with parents with regards to these changes.
 In order to do this, I invite you to read our new draft “Relationships, Sex and Health Education Policy” and the accompanying Information Booklet from our new Jigsaw curriculum regarding LGBTQ content by clicking on the relevant links below.

 Our Relationships, Sex and Health Education Policy sets out what is going to be taught in each year group and provides you with further information regarding your rights as parents with regards to this important area of the curriculum.

 Jigsaw have also provided a very useful information booklet regarding any LGBTQ content within the new curriculum.
 This is also linked below for further information.

-We have created a Survey Monkey questionnaire which we would ask that you spend a few minutes completing.
-The survey will be open for two weeks until 1st April 2020.
-You can find it here.
-This will help us to gain your thoughts and opinions of this new content and then share our approach to the teaching of RSHE following this period of consultation.
+We created a Survey Monkey questionnaire which many parents completed.
+The survey was open for four weeks until 1st April 2020.
+This will helped us to gain your thoughts and opinions of this new content and then share our approach to the teaching of RSHE following this period of consultation.